 Step #3: Connect the Ends

-Like the previous steps on bypassing a safety switch, connect the cut wire tips and wrap them securely with a tape.
+Just as in the earlier steps for bypassing a safety switch, I make sure to connect the cut wire tips and wrap them securely with a tape.
 This precaution is crucial to prevent any potential short-circuit issues when testing the lawnmower.

 Safety Tips and Reminders